 Princess Two and I set out on a Russian adventure, right here in Colorado.
-A woman I met had recommended a Russian bakery to me when I mentioned wanting to get Princess Two a traditional Russian birthday cake for her first birthday celebration (she’s actually turning three, it’s just her first “celebration”).
+A woman I met had recommended a few Russian bakeries in Colorado to me when I mentioned wanting to get Princess Two a traditional Russian birthday cake for her first birthday celebration (she’s actually turning three, it’s just her first “celebration”).
 And so we set out to Kavkaz Bakery in Arvada.

 I wasn’t sure what to expect or if I should mention Princess Two is Russian…and a new addition to our family.
 Greeted with huge smiles and big hello’s by the owner, Dina, the story of our travels and Princess Two’s first birthday celebration unfolded.
 While the conversation was great, the honey cake was better.
 Yes, HONEY CAKE!!!
 The Husband and I discovered this heavenly desert in Chita, Siberia in the grocery store bakery during our first trip to Russia.
 It was heaven then and today it was heaven and then some.
 It’s actually called Medovyi pirog i.e. Russian Honey Cake.
 Some people also call it Honey Pie.
 Essentially it’s a four to 15 layer (thin layers) of sweet, sponge-like cake flavored with honey and layered in-between sweet cream.
 It’s truly amazing.